 What’s happening:

-A team is refusing assistance or input, even though an accessiblity review discovered defects with a their work.
+A team is refusing assistance or input, even though an accessibility review discovered defects with a their work.

 The team will consistently decline accessibility coaching, claiming they already understand the guidelines.